Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 Form Recognizer resource.
 See the full details regarding [authentication][authentication] of Cognitive Services.

 #### Get credentials
-The authentication credential may be provided as the API key to your resource or as a token from Azure Active Directory.
+The authentication credential may be provided as the API key to your resource.

 ##### Create FormRecognizerClient with API Key Credential
 To use an [API key][api_key], provide the key as a string.
 This can be found in the [Azure Portal][azure_portal]